MusediJony/EDSA_Regression-predict/README.md

 Zindi connects professional organisations around the world with a thriving African Data Science community to use machine learning and AI to solve challanges that can help those organisation make professional decisions.

-The competition instructs to predict the time it will take riders to deliver orders for a logistics company called sendy, by building a machine learning model.
+The competition instructs the competitor to predict the time it will take riders to deliver orders for a logistics company called Sendy, by building a machine learning model.

 ###### https://zindi.africa/hackathons/edsa-sendy-logistics-challenge